 The testing, marketing and sales of medical products entails an inherent risk of allegations of product liability.
 We have been party to a number of product liability claims filed against Genentech Inc., and even though Genentech has agreed to indemnify us in connection with these matters, there can be no assurance these or other products liability lawsuits will not result in liability to us or that our insurance or contractual arrangements will provide us with adequate protection against such liabilities.
 In the event of one or more large, unforeseen awards of damages against us, our product liability insurance may not provide adequate coverage.
 A significant product liability claim for which we were not covered by insurance or indemnified by a third party would have to be paid from cash or other assets, which could have an adverse effect on our business and the value of our common stock.
-To the extent we have sufficient insurance coverage, such a claim would result in higher subsequent insurance rates.
-In addition, product liability claims can have various other ramifications, including loss of future sales opportunities, increased costs associated with replacing products, a negative impact on our goodwill and reputation, and divert our management's attention from our business, each of which could also adversely affect our business and operating results.
+To the extent we have sufficient insurance coverage, such a claim would result in higher subsequent insurance transferations, including loss of future sales opportunities, increased costs associated with replacing products, a negative impact on our goodwill and reputation, and divert our management's attention from our business, each of which could also adversely affect our business and operating results.